department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental-care-inpatient">I currently get inpatient care in a hospital, nursing home, or other supervised homelike care setting (called domiciliary care).</button>
 <div id="dental-care-inpatient" class="usa-accordion-content">

-**You may qualify for:** Dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for.
+**You may qualify for** dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for.

 </div>
 </li>